BC Public Service 2020 Work Environment Survey

 - How is my data protected?

-- How is my confidentiality protected in the open-ended responses?
+- How is my confidentiality protected in the open-ended (comment) responses?

 - When can I expect to see the survey results?

-The survey is completely voluntary but all eligible employees are strongly encouraged to complete it.
+The survey is completely voluntary, but all eligible employees are strongly encouraged to complete it.
 The more completed questionnaires we receive, the more accurately your work environment will be represented.
-Your executives and strategic human resource groups use this information to direct resources and inform areas for development and improvement.
+Your executives and strategic human resource groups use this information to direct resources and identify areas for development and improvement.

 If you choose to not complete the survey, you don't need to inform BC Stats unless you want to be removed from the reminder list.

-If you believe you have deleted your email invitation, first search your email for “Invitation” or “Work Environment Survey.”
+If you have misplaced your invitation, we can send you a replacement.
+However, before asking for a replacement email, first search your inbox for “Invitation” or “Work Environment Survey.”
 These phrases are in the subject line of your email invitation.
-The email will be addressed from Lori Halls.
-Otherwise, contact BC Stats to have another invitation sent.
+The email will be addressed from Okenge Yuma Morisho.
+If you cannot find it, please contact BC Stats to have another invitation sent.

 If your browser window reads, “Already submitted.
 Thank you for your participation!
 This survey is already completed.” it is most likely that you have already submitted your survey.
 Each eligible employee can only complete the survey once.

-If you forwarded or shared your link, and a colleague has completed the survey using your personalized link, our systems would have recorded you as having already completed the survey.
-This is why we ask that employees do not forward the email invitation to colleagues.
+If you forwarded or shared your personalized link with a colleague, and they then completed the survey using that link, our system would would record the completion under your name.
+This is why we ask that employees do not forward their personalized email invitation to colleagues.
 Please contact BC Stats if this has occurred.

 If you are an executive member, your name may appear in the list of executive names.
 Consider the other members of the executive team when responding in this section (don't evaluate yourself).